Agricultural Showgrounds

 Where the trading company meets the normal rules of rateable occupation for any building, group of buildings or specific plot within the showground then a separate hereditament may be created.

-8.5 Information required
+8.5 Information Required

 Before valuation on a shortened receipts method is attempted it is necessary to obtain the Annual Report and Accounts of the Society for a period of 2 or 3 years close to the valuation date.
 Normally there should be no problem in obtaining such copies since they are not confidential and are available to the public.
 It should be ensured that fair maintainable trade adopted includes the full trading receipts of any trading company, not just the trading surplus or fixed sum covenanted to the Society.
-(This will need adjustment where part of the showground is in the rateable occupation of the trading company).

-8.6 Sources of information
+8.6 Sources of Information

 The full receipts and expenditure Form of Return (FOR) (VO 6036) should be used for the major sites, but preferably, each Society should be asked for copies of its Annual Report and Accounts for the three years preceding the AVD, together with the accounts for any separate trading company it has established.